WillySeahh/otot-task-a/README.md

 # Guide to running task-a

 1. Clone this repository by using `git clone https://github.com/WillySeahh/otot-task-a`.
+2. Ensure you have Docker running on your computer.
+Else kindly downlaod it from here. https://hub.docker.com
-2. Navigate to the project root directory by using `cd otot-task-a`.
+3. Using cmd/Terminal navigate to the project `otot-task-a-main`.
-3. Navigate to the website1 by using `cd webpage1` and run `docker-compose up --build -d` to build the image for website1 and run the docker container.
+4. Type in`cd webpage1` and run `docker-compose up --build -d` to build the image for webpage1 and run the docker container.
-4. Navigate to the website2 by using `cd ../webpage2` and run `docker-compose up --build -d` to build the image for website2 and run the docker container.
+5. Type in `cd ../webpage2` and run `docker-compose up --build -d` to build the image for webpage2 and run the docker container.
-5. Navigate to the reverse proxy server by using `cd ../reverseProxy` and run `docker-compose up --build -d` to build the image for reverse proxy server and run the docker container.
+6. Type in `cd ../reverseProxy` and run `docker-compose up --build -d` to build the image for reverse proxy server and run the docker container.
-6. Go to browser and enter http://localhost/webpage1 to access webpage1 and http://localhost/wepage2 to access webpage2.
-If you enter the directory other than these 2 (e.g. http://localhost/webpage3), it will show a 404 error page.
+7. Start Chrome browser or Firefox and type in http://localhost/webpage1 to access webpage1 and http://localhost/wepage2 to access webpage2.
+Visiting other webpages will return a Error 404 result.
-7. Stop all running docker container by using `docker stop $(docker ps -q)` on Linux or Git Bash **OR** `docker ps -q | % { docker stop $_ }` on Windows PowerShell.
+8. Stop all running docker container by using `docker stop $(docker ps -q)` on Linux or Git Bash **OR** `docker ps -q | % { docker stop $_ }` on Windows PowerShell.